rkimmellab/rkimmellab.github.io/_pages/research_intrests.md

 <h3>Pancreatic Islet Morphogenesis</h3>
 <p>
   During pancreas development, endocrine progenitors emerge as single cells and progressively coalesce to form mature islets.
 We use zebrafish as a model for examining islet morphogenesis in vivo with subcellular resolution.
-Our goal is to define the process of islet assembly and identify molecular mediators.
+Our goal is to define the process of islet assembly and identify molecular mediators.<strong><a href="https://www.fwf.ac.at/en/research-radar/10.55776/PAT7848524">Austrian Science Fund Grant</a></strong>
 </p>

 <h3>Glucose Regulation</h3>
 <p>